Walking in Tuscany: Top 10 Best Hiking Trails in Tuscany

 Difficulty level: Easy

 You may know it best for its wine, but Chianti is also a wonderful location for walking in Tuscany.
-The Gaiole area in particular is one of our favorites, offering a signposted network of around 14 different hiking trails through the famous Chianti countryside.
+The Gaiole area in particular is one of our favourites, offering a signposted network of around 14 different hiking trails through the famous Chianti countryside.
 The Via Sanese is a popular route, which travels through both Val di Pesa and Chianti.

 On these routes, you’ll be able to take in castles, vineyards, and plenty of rolling countryside, with stop-offs along the way through charming hamlets and country estates.
 We’d recommend hiking in the Mugello area, particularly if you’re basing yourselves in Florence.
 Here you can admire the incredible landscapes and learn more about winemaking through the many farms and traditional cellars.
 This area is a great one for those looking for more laidback, manageable hikes.